Port Aransas vacation rentals

 Charming and laid-back, Port Aransas is the only town on Mustang Island, one of the seven barrier islands along the Texas Gulf Coast.
 In the 19th century, pirates frequented its shores, and legend has it that there’s buried treasure somewhere on the island.
 But these days, “Port A” is a beloved beach getaway because of its 18 miles of uninterrupted shoreline, great fishing, coastal wildlife including migratory birds and dolphins, and plentiful outdoor activities, such as surfing, parasailing, paddle-boarding, and even skydiving.
 In town, browse boutique shops and galleries, and after the sun goes down, you can usually find live music at its rollicking beachfront bars and clubs.

-When is the best time to stay in a vacation rental in Port Aransas?
+The best time to stay in a vacation rental in Port Aransas

 The subtropical climate in Port Aransas means you can expect nice weather for most of the year.
 Summers are long, hot, and fairly humid, with temperatures around 90 degrees Fahrenheit, so don’t forget to pack sunscreen and bug repellent.
 Like many destinations in this region, summer is hurricane season here, so keep that in mind when booking one of the area’s vacation rentals.
 Winters are milder, with average temperatures in the 60s and lows in the 50s; the water, which is normally wonderfully warm, gets chilly in December and January.